fast-agent go

 URL Connection Details

-parameter allows you to connect directly to HTTP or SSE servers using URLs.
+The --url parameter allows you to connect directly to HTTP or SSE servers using URLs.

 - URLs must have http or https scheme